-Also included for your review are current and historical use data (usetable_t-Butyl Alcohol_092023).
-According to 2023 FDA VCRP data, t-Butyl Alcohol use has increased to 136 formulations, from 32 reported in 1998.
-One newly reported use is in a baby product.
-Reported concentrations of use have increased; for example, the maximum reported use concentration for t-Butyl Alcohol in products which come in contact with mucous membranes increased from 0.0001% in to 0.007% in lipsticks.
-In 2022, the maximum reported concentration of use for t-Butyl Alcohol was 0.91% in aftershave lotions, while in 1999, t-Butyl Alcohol was reported to be used at a maximum concentration of 0.5% in hair spray aerosol fixatives.
+The reported frequency and concentrations of use of t-Butyl Alcohol have increased since the last review.
+According to 2023 VCRP data, t-Butyl Alcohol has 136 reported uses, from 32 reported uses in 1998.
+In 2023, the maximum reported concentration of use for t-Butyl Alcohol was at 0.91% in aftershave lotions; in 1999, t-Butyl Alcohol was reported to be used at a maximum concentration of 0.5% in hair spray aerosol fixatives.
+An exposure assessment of t-Butyl Alcohol in twenty different cosmetic product use categories has been prepared by Dr. Jinqiu Zhu and has been included in the report for the Panel's consideration.